Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 ## Main Components
 [=] A deeper look of IntegratedPipeline architecture.
+     - Note:
-       - Consider checking and run: [IntegratedPipeline_Flow.html](IntegratedPipeline_Flow.html) regarding each function of the whole components and deep-dive mechanism.
+      1. - Consider checking and run: [IntegratedPipeline_Flow.html](IntegratedPipeline_Flow.html) regarding each function of the whole components and deep-dive mechanism.
-       - Note: consider checking [ARCHITECTURE.md](ARCHITECTURE.md) for more explanation about the main components.
+      2. - consider checking [ARCHITECTURE.md](ARCHITECTURE.md) for more explanation about the main components.

 [=] With 17 total architectures working together as a standalone library that is efficient and robust, Main components include: